Step 4: Outputting Acceleration Sensor and Rate Gyro States¶

 double timeCounter;

-time is the elapsed time after the controller starts running, timeStep is the time step of the control loop, cycleTime is the cycle in which publishing is performed, and timeCounter is the time counter that determines if the next publishing cycle has been reached.
+Here, time is the elapsed time since controller startup, timeStep is the control loop’s timestep, cycleTime is the publishing cycle, and timeCounter determines whether the next publishing cycle has been reached.

-These variables are first initialized in the initialize function as follows.
+These variables are initialized in the initialize function:

 time = 0.0;